 The Parrot Story

 One on the headlights, was as in the previous tour, giraffe feeding.
 And after giraffe feeding, our program was different.
 For example, we were introduced to this parrot.
 As it turns out, parents bought this bird for a young girl.
 As that girl aged and reached 18, she went into the army.
-The parrot became very sad and finally, the girl’s parents brought it to Safari.
-Until this day, the parrot holds grudges and if a woman tried to pet him, he will bite (the biting is aimed only at women and not men).
+The parrot became very sad, and finally, the girl’s parents brought it to Safari.
+Until this day, the parrot holds grudges, and if a woman tried to pet him, he would bite (the biting is aimed only at women and not men).
 Parrots may live 40-50 years.
 So before taking a pet, think about pet’s whole life and not only the near future.